thephez/dpp-spec/doc/identity.md

 ## State Transition Structure

-Structure validation verifies that the content of state transition fields comply with the requirements for the field.
+Structure validation verifies that the content of state transition fields complies with the requirements for the field.
 The identity `type` and `publicKeys` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/integration/identity/stateTransition/identityCreateTransition/validateIdentityCreateSTStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
 validateIdentityCreateSTStructureFactory